Practicing Mindfulness to Manage Chronic Pain

 If you are not a current OSC patient, we do not require your insurance card ahead of time.
 Please bring your insurance card and photo ID with you to the first session.

-If you are unable to participate in the session that begins in May, another session will begin in Fall, 2018.
+If you are unable to participate in the session that begins in September, another session will begin in Winter, 2019.
 Email us if you would like to receive program announcements.

 Research findings show that Mindfulness Based Chronic Pain Management (MBCPM™) can greatly benefit patients’ quality of life.
 The initial work of Jon Kabat-Zinn at the University of Massachusetts Medical Center has evolved with the work of Jackie Gardner-Nix, MB.BS, PhD, MRCP(UK), Medical Director and founder of the NeuroNova Centre for Mindfulness Based Chronic Pain Management.
 Gardner-Nix is also associate professor at the University of Toronto and a practicing pain physician who has introduced MBCPM™ throughout Canada.
 She has given many presentations on chronic pain management internationally, and has researched outcomes showing effectiveness of the MBCPMTM courses in pain sufferers for pain and stress.

 The program meets weekly in group format, with workbook and supplemental materials, lasting for approximately two hours for each session.
 Meaningful homework is also part of the process.
 Involvement in the program is based on curiosity and willingness to approach chronic pain.

 There are three modules:

 Module 1: Learning about Mindfulness and Meditation Practice